Request an Appointment Find a Doctor

 We offer comprehensive care to treat all aspects of your health, including the emotional effects of chronic pain.
 Through our partnership with the Indiana University School of Medicine, we have access to the latest in pain management research, and the ability to bring you advanced care to improve your quality of life.

-IU Health Ball Memorial Hospital Pain Center offers the following pain management treatment options:
+IU Health Ball Memorial Hospital Interventional Pain Services offers the following pain management treatment options:

 - Acupuncture.
 This treatment involves piercing specific peripheral nerves with needles to relieve the discomfort associated with painful disorders or for therapeutic purposes.